oudlabs/manage_ojdbc_extensions/README.md

 ```

 ## Help
-*No official support is provided by this script.*
+*No official support is provided for this script.*

 ## Contributing
 *If you have ideas for improvement, submt them to the project.*